laercioth/playground-react-native/README.md

 $ npm install
 ```

-After that, for run each app execute in root folder:
+After that, for run each app execute in root folder of each app:

 For ios
 ```sh